- See a full list of publications

 - Explore connections, collaborators, related work and more

-I am a Reader in Theatre and Associate Dean for Learning, Teaching and Students in the Arts and Humanities Faculty.
+I am a Professor in Theatre and Associate Dean for Teaching, Learning and Students in the Arts and Humanities Faculty.
 As Associate Dean I lead on the management, strategic initiatives and development of learning and teaching across the faculty.
-Within the School or Arts and Creative Technologies, I teach on the BA in Theatre: Writing, Directing and Performance and the MA in Theatre-Making as well as supervising doctoral research students.
+Within the School of Arts and Creative Technologies, I teach on the BA in Theatre: Writing, Directing and Performance and the MA in Theatre-Making as well as supervising doctoral research students.

 I have held visiting professorships at the Université de Picardie Jules Verne and Concordia University, Montreal, where I was scholar-in-residence at the Acts of Listening Lab.

-My research interests include: acting theory and practice, television performance, verbatim and documentary theatre and television, modern British political theatre, and performance in games.
+My research interests include: acting theory and practice, television performance, verbatim and documentary theatre and television, modern British political theatre, and approaches to research and development in theatre-making.

 My research addresses questions of performance and, in particular, acting processes.
 To date, I have published four books on acting.
 Recently, I have been researching acting processes for television with Christopher Hogg (University of Westminster), and have published a number of articles on this theme.
 Our work is the first detailed research into how actors approach the specific demands of television.
 Most research views performance via textual analysis of the finished product.
 By contrast, we use interviews with celebrated television actors to focus on their process, and how they bring their skills to bear on this particular medium.
 We have recently published Acting in British Television (Palgrave, 2017) and an edited collection, Exploring Television Acting, for Bloomsbury (2018).